adnanthedataanalyst/Logistic-Regression-predicting-Student-Dropout/README.md

 #### Additional Threshold Optimization

 Using a threshold of 0.3, we achieved an accuracy of 0.82.
+Threshold optimization based on ROC curves contributes to improved accuracy, providing a comprehensive understanding of the model's performance.

 ## Results